 California Greywater Regulations

-California’s greywater code is found in Chapter 16 of the California Plumbing Code (CPC).
-Under the current code washing machine systems can be constructed without a permit in single family homes (1 or 2 units), so long as 12 guidelines are followed (see below).
+California’s greywater code is found in Chapter 15 of the California Plumbing Code (CPC) (as of 2017, previously it was in Chapter 16) .
+Under the current code washing machine systems can be constructed without a permit in single family homes (1 or 2 units), so long as 13 guidelines are followed (see below).
 Other types of systems require a permit in the state.

-You can download the California state code here.
-Note that Chapter 16 includes regulations for both “HCD” – the residential code, and “BSC”- the commercial code.
+You can download the greywater chapter here.
+Note that Chapter 15 includes regulations for both “HCD” – the residential code, and “BSC”- the commercial code.
 If you are building a system in a residential home disregard any requirements that start with “BSC”.

 Requirements for no-permit systems in California

 Since 2009, the California code does not require a permit or inspection for washing machine systems that do not alter the existing plumbing as long as the installer follows the guidelines listed below.
 (Note that for a few months single fixture systems were included as part of the permit-exempt systems, but were then removed from the code.
 Between August 4th, 2009 and January 27th, 2010, it was legal to install the “single fixture” system without a permit.)

 The system must:

 - have an easy way to direct flow back to the sewer/septic (like a 3-way valve).
 The valve must be labeled.

 - send the water to irrigate landscape plantings

 - keep the water on the same property it is produced and follow set-backs listed in the code